hakanonal/minibar/README.md

         - In the first couple of epochs it's initial metrics are performing better than simple classifier.
         - Side Note: When I compare the GPU power consumption/temp etc the new sweep has signifcantlly working harder.
 TThis outcome may be normal because we are trraining a much morree deeper convolution layers.

+- Meanwhile when I think in my "thinking room" I have rrelized that ı am comparing the sweeps in terms of accuracy and loss.
+Hopwever as seen in the evaluation notebook, recall and precision is a little bit lower than accurracy.
+So it is good to research on comparing the runs on using different metrics. my next move will like that.